OlegWock/obsidian-emera/README.md

 * You can't use external modules

 Most notably, you can't use external modules (ones installed with NPM or imported directly by URL).
 If you're interested as to why, check out [How it works](#how-it-works) section.
-However, you can import local files, so if you download required library and place it in components folder – you can import it (as long as library itself doesn't import any other external library).
+However, you can import local files, so if you download required library and place it in components folder – you can import it (as long as library itself doesn't import any other external modules).
 Emera provides a couple of modules out of the box, see [Available modules](#available-modules).

 * You can't use built-in modules